- What is “Auto tune”

 - Mention that a lot of aftermarket exhaust systems come with 18mm bungs but if not you will have to modify your exhaust to accept the O2 sensors

 - Requires purchase of Target tune kit.
-TT supercedes AT-Pro in all applications except early non-O2 sensor equipped bikes.
+TT supercedes AT-Pro in most applications except early non-O2 sensor equipped bikes.

 - Uses wide band O2 sensors (18mm bungs in exhaust) for real-time fuel control over the entire operating range and is full configurable.